Contents

 It's possible to get an idea of the kind of changes that might be imposed by looking at the responses to the Government’s open consultation “Creating a smokefree generation and tackling youth vaping”.

 When respondents were asked which option they thought would be the most effective way for the UK Government and devolved administrations to restrict the way vapes can be packaged and presented to reduce youth vaping, 46.1% selected prohibiting the use of all imagery and colouring and branding (standardised packaging) for both the vape packaging and vape device.
+35.8% believed that prohibiting the use of cartoons, characters, animals, inanimate objects, and other child friendly imagery would be the most effective method.

 Changes to vape packaging: the timeline